Home Field Advantage? World Cup 2026 Host Nation Predictions (Updated for June 2026)

 From a potential "North American Derby" to a haunting rematch of 2014, here is what the data predicts for the hosts.

-Mexico's path is fascinating.
-As the top seed in Group A, El Tri is projected to win the group and play in Mexico City (Match 79).
+Mexico's path is significantly more defined.
+As the top seed, El Tri is powerfully projected to win the group and anchor themselves early.

-The simulation points to a clash with Saudi Arabia as the most likely outcome for Mexico's first knockout game.
-This would be a vibrant match in the historic Estadio Azteca.
+The simulation points to a deep clash with sturdy opposition for Mexico's first knockout game.

 The Round of 16: A World Cup Classic?